Rapid Manufacturing for Metal Prototypes and Production Parts

 Surface treatment is another common post-machining process.
 Aluminum is often anodized, giving it a scratch resistant surface in most any color under the sun.
 For non-decorative protection, chemical film or chromate is a good option.
 These methods also work on magnesium, although different chemicals are needed.
 Copper and brass discolor when exposed to oxygen, so electroless nickel or chrome plating may be applied if protection is needed.
 Stainless steel and superalloys require no such protection, but steel is commonly given black oxide surface treatment, or plated with nickel, cadmium, zinc, and other materials.
 Painting is also a popular choice, but bead blasting or some other forms of abrasive preparation is recommended in order to provide a clean, rust-free surface prior to paint application.

-Proto Labs offers a variety of hard and soft metals to address your part making needs.
-Steels and stainless steels, cobalt chrome and Inconel superalloys, non-ferrous materials such aluminum, magnesium, and copper—whatever you’re making, these materials cover the lion’s share of physical and chemical requirements.
+Protolabs offers a variety of hard and soft metals to address your part-making needs.
+Steels and stainless steels, cobalt chrome and Inconel superalloys, non-ferrous materials such aluminum and copper—whatever you’re making, these materials cover the lion’s share of physical and chemical requirements.
 Couple those metals with several different conventional machining processes for prototype to low-volume manufacturing needs, and pretty much anything you can dream up is possible.
 And for the impossible, metal laser sintering turns most any CAD model into a physical reality.

 Those are some pretty tall statements—now here’s the fine print.
-Parts made in Proto Labs’ 3D printing and machining processes have minimum and maximum size restrictions.
-Since part envelopes are continually expanding at Proto Labs, please look at the design guidelines listed for each process online at protolabs.com.
+Parts made in Protolabs’ 3D printing, sheet metal fabrication, and machining processes have minimum and maximum size restrictions.
+Since part envelopes are continually expanding at Protolabs, please look at the design guidelines listed for each process online at protolabs.com.

-Dozens of plastic materials can also be machined at Proto Labs, along with hundreds of moldable thermoplastics and liquid silicone rubber materials.
-Regardless of your project, we offer materials, processes, and pricing designed to meet your part-making needs.
-If you want to explore any of them, or discuss your project in greater detail, give us a call at 877.479.3680 or visit protolabs.com.
+Dozens of plastic materials can also be machined at Protolabs, along with hundreds of moldable thermoplastics and liquid silicone rubber materials.
+Regardless of your project, we offer materials, a suite of manufacturing services—3D printing, CNC machining, sheet metal fabrication, and injection molding—and pricing designed to meet your part-making needs.